adelizer/pedestrians-detection/README.md

 * Extract the 3D location of the detected pedestrians.
 * Compare RNNs prediction to motion models.
 * Use Carla's perfect information about the pedestrians for validation
+* How to include uncertainty of each prediction given the sensors inherent properties ?
+(Bayesian networks ?)